mattyoung101/tamara/papers/thesis/pages/chapters/results.typ

   caption: [ Unprotected voter fault injection study results ] ) <tab:faultinjectunprotected>

+@fig:allunprotectedcomb shows the combined results of all combinatorial circuits under unprotected voter fault injection tests.

+#figure(
+    image("../../diagrams/all_comb_unprot.svg", width: 80%),
+    caption: [ Comparison of all results for unprotected voter combinatorial circuits ] ) <fig:allunprotectedcomb>

+In this case, rather than being an inverse logarithmic curve, all tests have a very sharp fall-off in the percentage of mitigated faults, even between one and two faults.
+Note that, even in the case of one fault, only between 50% and 60% of faults were mitigated, and this declines sharply to between roughly 5% and 15% at two faults.
+Although this is an unfortunate result, recall from @tab:voterarea that the voter takes up the vast majority of the circuit area in these tests, meaning it's much more likely to be the target of faults, so this result does make sense on this test suite.
+Nonetheless, there's clear room for methodological improvement here.

+Also interesting to note is that, unlike in @fig:allprotectedcomb with the protected voters, these results are all largely the same across all circuits.
+We do not see see any differences between 32-bit and 1-bit circuits in their effectiveness at mitigating faults.
+To investigate this further, I performed the same multiplexer sweep as before, but using unprotected voters, which is shown below in @fig:muxbitsweepunprot.

+#figure(
+    image("../../diagrams/mux_bit_sweep_unprot.svg", width: 70%),
+    caption: [ Sweep of fault-injection tests on differing-width multiplexers, unprotected voters ] ) <fig:muxbitsweepunprot>

+=== Unmitigated circuits
+To compare against a baseline, @fig:allunmitigatedcomb shows the results of fault injection on all combinatorial circuits with no mitigation (i.e. no TMR) whatsoever.

+#figure(
+    image("../../diagrams/all_comb_unmit.svg", width: 70%),
+    caption: [ Comparison of all results for unmitigated combinatorial circuits ] ) <fig:allunmitigatedcomb>

+These largely result, as expected, in 0% mitigation rate across the board.
+However, there's an interesting spike up to 10% mitigated for the `not_tmr` circuit at exactly two faults.
+My hypothesis here is that two faults being injected into the circuit can, on occasion, cancel each other out.

+=== Analysis <sec:analysis>
-In many of these examples, the results are significantly worse than with the protected voter.
+In many of the unprotected voter tests, the results are significantly worse than with the protected voter.
 This is because the voter takes up the majority of the gate-area of the circuit in a number of these cases, meaning the likelihood of the fault applying to the voter and hence invalidating it is much higher.
+In
-In @tab:voterarea, I calculate the percentage area that the voter accounts for.
+@tab:voterarea, I calculate the percentage area that the voter accounts for.
+The real effectiveness of the algorithm in representative real-world tests is by comparing unprotected voter tests vs. unmitigated voter.

 #TODO("complete this table for a few more representative circuits")